porbo/sf-fires/README.md

 And with logistic regression, when the features have the same scale, we can look at the magnitude of coefficients as an indication of how helpful that word's prescence is in predicting fire risk.

+Below is a chart of words, and the percentage of permits containing that word after which a fire occurred.

 | Word	| Fire Risk
 |:------|:--------
 | bart 	| 0.8118